History and Politics BA (Hons)

 Can I progress into further study?

-You can progress from the BA (Hons) History and Politics to the following postgraduate courses:
+You can progress from the BA (Hons) History and Politics or BA (Hons) Scottish History and Politics to the following postgraduate courses:

 Is there more information available online?